Why Jung’s Red Book Still Matters: Revisiting the Foundations

 Anxiety and depression: not always what they seem

-Common approaches to anxiety and depression Many approaches to anxiety and depression tend to treat anxiety and depression as if they were problems in themselves.
+Common approaches Many approaches to anxiety and depression tend to treat anxiety and depression as if they were problems in themselves.
 Traditional psychoanalysis, Jungian analytical psychology and the contemporary therapeutic approaches that flow from them see anxiety and depression as symptoms of a deeper imbalance within the whole person.
-The medical … Continue reading Anxiety and depression: not always what they seem
+The medical approach suggests that these … Continue reading Anxiety and depression: not always what they seem

 Introducing the Unconscious